Tanilogy/tani/README.md

 ## Updating dialect files when new concepts are edited or added

-Use this command to update dialect files when new concept are manualy added to the `concepts` directory, or an existing one edited.
+Use this command to update dialect files when new concept are **manualy** added to the `concepts` directory, or an existing one edited.

+Note: If there are no dialect files, there is no need for syncing.

 Scan all the concepts and apply the changes to the dialect files: